Canadian Pacific Building (Toronto): History

 By 1929, its original ornate terracotta exterior proved to be unable to sufficiently withstand Canadian winters.
 Over the course of one year and a half, under the supervision of its original architects, Darling and Pearson, it was reclad with Indiana limestone from the fourth floor up, with the original granite on the first three floors untouched.
-The Canadian Pacific Railway name no longer adorns the building, but traces of the name still remain on the walls.
+The Canadian Pacific Railway (CPR) name no longer adorns the building, but traces of the name still remain on the walls.
+As of 2023, the faint outline of the former CPR lettering can still be seen on the building.